Wabasso, Florida

 Wabasso is an unincorporated community and census-designated place (CDP) in Indian River County, Florida, United States.
-The population was 609 at the 2010 census, down from 918 at the 2000 census.
+As of the 2020 census, Wabasso had a population of 1,627.
 It is located at the intersection of U.S. 1 and SR 510.

 Wabasso is part of the Sebastian-Vero Beach Metropolitan Statistical Area.

 History

 A post office called Wabasso has been in operation since 1898.
-The name Wabasso is derived from Ossabaw, Georgia – with the spelling reversed.
+The name Wabasso is derived from Ossabaw, Georgia, with the spelling reversed.

 Geography

-Wabasso is located in northeastern Indian River County at (27.746775, -80.435115).
+Wabasso is located in northeastern Indian River County.
 It is bordered to the north by Sebastian and to the south by Winter Beach.
 To the east, across the tidal Indian River, is Wabasso Beach.
 U.S. Route 1 leads south from Wabasso 8 mi to Vero Beach, the county seat, and north 26 mi to Melbourne.

 According to the United States Census Bureau, the Wabasso CDP has a total area of 6.3 km2, all land.